From Data to Decision: The Hidden Costs of Leadership

 Data allows leaders to assess real-time situations, monitor performance, and identify areas for improvement.
 For example, one might track metrics such as project completion times, sales performance, or customer satisfaction.
 As noted in the interview between Michael Voss and Walter Scremin, data is essential in “creating an environment where people can perform at their best.”
 However, it is also critical to recognise that while data can guide, it should not be the sole decision-maker.
 There are times when instinct and experience must come into play especially when the decision is rooted in a grey area.
 Data doesn’t necessarily take into consideration the people involved, rather it’s sourced from cold hard facts.

-Watch Ontime CEO Walter Scremin and Carlton Football Club Coach Michael Voss chatting about leadership and data-driven decision making.
+Watch: Ontime CEO Walter Scremin and Carlton Football Club Coach Michael Voss chatting about leadership and data-driven decision making.

 Michael Voss highlights, “There are times when sometimes the data is just so compelling… you need to listen to it, even if you have an alternative view.”
 Balancing this dynamic between trusting data and relying on experience can be challenging, but it is key to successful leadership.
 Data should enhance decision-making, not replace the intuition that leaders have developed over years of experience.